 If your Roku player is connected to a Bluetooth-compatible TV, you can connect your Bluetooth headphones directly to your TV.

-We’ve already outlined how to do this in our article How to Connect AirPods to a Smart TV?
-With Troubleshooting Tips that uses Samsung, LG, and Sony smart TVs as examples.
+We’ve already outlined how to do this in our article How to Connect AirPods to a Sony TV?
 While the article specifies how to connect AirPods, these instructions will work with any Bluetooth headphones.